Tax guide

 A transition guide for taxpayers with pending assessments, appeals, rectifications, or demands from old years after the Income-tax Act, 2025 starts.

 This guide is for Indian taxpayers, founders, finance teams, and return filers navigating the Income-tax Act, 2025 and Finance Act 2025 changes.
-It is an educational readiness note — not a promise of tax outcome, refund speed, or notice avoidance.
 Always verify the position against the official portal, notified forms, and the taxpayer's own documents.

 The arrival of a new law does not automatically close out old-year tax proceedings.
 An assessment order issued for AY 2022-23, a rectification application filed under the old Income Tax Act 1961, or a pending CIT(A) appeal — each of these continues under the procedural rules applicable to it, not the new statute.
 The Income-tax Act, 2025 handles its own proceedings; the old Act handles the years it governed.